phylotastic/HistoryOfEarthDocker/README.md

 Could have it do the caching of maps when doing the creation of the docker thing (i.e., call R).

+## shinyproxy

+This uses shinyproxy-2.1.0.jar from https://www.shinyproxy.io -- we store it locally for convenience but it's their code.

+application.yml is the configuration file for that.

+On the server, start

+`java -jar shinyproxy-2.1.0.jar` to start shinyproxy and the application

 ## Swarm

 Go to node where swarm is being managed.
 You can change the number of workers in replicas in docker-compose-swarm.yml